You may be eligible for a partner visa if you are in a relationship with an Australian citizen, Permanent Resident, or eligible New Zealand citizen.

 It is possible to get a waiver of the 12 month requirement in cases where you are unable to live together due to exceptional circumstances.

 If you are married, you do not need to show 12 months of cohabitation, but will need to show that you are currently living together.

-If you have had your relationship registered in an Australian state or territory, you would be similarly exempt from this requirement.
+If you have had your relationship registered in an Australian state or territory, you would be similarly exempt from the 12-month cohabitation requirement.

 Health & Character

 You will need to provide full health and police checks.

 If you do have a medical condition, a waiver of the usual health requirements is possible where the cost to the Australian community of treating the condition is not undue.

 Please book an immigration consultation